JMComstock/RegularExpressionsReplaceAll/README.md

 # RegularExpressionsReplaceAll
-basic code using replaceAll on a string of random letters
+basic code using replaceAll on a string of random characters

 ![Screenshot](RegEx.PNG)